Made for Now

 "Made for Now" is a song by American singer-songwriter Janet Jackson and Puerto Rican rapper Daddy Yankee.
-It was produced by English songwriter, musician and producer Harmony Samuels, with additional production contributions by Jackson's long-term collaborators Jimmy Jam and Terry Lewis alongside Jackson.
+It was produced by English songwriter, musician and producer Harmony Samuels, with additional production contributions by Jackson's long-term collaborators Jimmy Jam and Terry Lewis alongside Jackson herself.
 The song was made available for digital download on August 17, 2018, with a Dave Meyers-directed music video released simultaneously.
-The release marks the first for Jackson's new partnership with independent music publisher and distributor Cinq Music Group to distribute future releases her from her independent label Rhythm Nation Records.
+The release marks the first for Jackson's new partnership with independent music publisher and distributor Cinq Music Group to distribute future releases from her independent label Rhythm Nation Records.

 In the United States, the single debuted and peaked at number 88 on the Billboard Hot 100 and at number 36 on the Hot R&B/Hip-Hop Songs chart.
 It also topped the US Dance Club Songs chart, becoming Jackson's 20th number one single and Daddy Yankee's first.
 "Made for Now" also charted on several international digital component charts.
 It has been performed live on Jackson's State of the World Tour, The Tonight Show Starring Jimmy Fallon and at the 2018 MTV Europe Music Awards.